 The lodge is not situated in a game-rich area so animal sightings can be infrequent but the photographic opportunities for landscapes are excellent for both day and night photography.

-Having said that, we had lion sightings every day when we stayed at the lodge in November 2012.
-You can read our trip report here
+Having said that, we had lion sightings every day when we stayed at the lodge in November 2012 - you can read our trip report for more details.

 The self-drive to Kamqua picnic site can be done in any standard sedan motor vehicle although a vehicle with good ground clearance is preferable.
 Guests are met at Kamqua picnic site and escorted to the !Xaus Lodge turnoff at the Rooibrak waterhole.